telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist/customizing-appearance/formatting-items.md

 Items appearance in __RadDropDownList__ can be customized by making use of the __VisualListItemFormatting__ event.
 The following example demonstrates how you can change the color of an item which is being selected.

->note By using this event to customize the items appearance, you should always provide an *else* clause, where you reset the appearance settings which you have introduced.
+>tip By using this event to customize the items appearance, you should always provide an *else* clause, where you reset the appearance settings which you have introduced.
 This is necessary since __RadDropDownList__ uses data virtualization, which might lead to unpredicted appearance results when items are being reused.

 >caption Figure 1: Formatting items in drop down